TzuHsuanLin-127322/Comp5450Challenge1/README.md

   - Users can enter both the product price and compare price.
   - The price fields ensure valid numeric inputs.
 ### Order Page
-- If no orders → show “Add Order” button
+-  ⁠Display Orders
-- If orders exist → display a list of orders with a floating action button to add new
+- Click on order to either view detail, edit, or delete order.
+Also brings up dialog to change order status
-- Supports selecting orders for edit/remove
+- Floating action button to create order
 ### Add/Edit Order Page
 - Fill in customer information
-- Select product from list
+- Select product from list (not implemented due to time constraint)
-- Input final price
+- Add non-product fees (not implemented due to time constraint
-- Select order status
+- display final price of the order

 ## How to Configure & Run